 Brain SnackThe kidney is a pretty awesome organ.
 While other, more famous organs get invited to all the cool parties, this essential piece of the body doesn't get much street cred.
 It's small, and it can't help you decide whether your date will like the blue or green shirt better.
 It's still what we here at Shmoop HQ like to call a "super organ."
 Try these fun facts on for size:

 - The kidney has one of the highest metabolic rates of any organ of its size, meaning it expends the most energy.
 Your body knows how important it is, and makes sure it has oodles of energy to do the job.

 - While the kidney only represents less than 1% of body mass, it receives about 25% of all blood flow.
 Heck, it gets more blood flow than the brain or the heart.
 Go Team Kidney!

 - If you were to uncoil and untwist all the nephrons in a single kidney, they'd span over 5 miles.
-That makes for one long trip.
+That makes for one long trip to the bathroom.

 - Proportionally, the kidneys are three times larger in babies as they are in adults.
-No, they aren't sticking out of a baby's ears and nose, but it just goes to show how important they are even when basic thought processes are not yet developed.
+No, they aren't sticking out of a baby's ears and nose, but it just goes to show how important they are even when basic thought processes haven't yet developed.